-aHUS is a chronic and life-threatening ultra-rare genetic disease in which uncontrolled complement activation causes blood clots in small blood vessels throughout the body (thrombotic microangiopathy, or TMA) leading to kidney failure, stroke, heart attack and death.
-As a post market requirement, we have now completed enrollment in a prospective open-label trial in adult aHUS and, separately, enrollment has been completed in a prospective pediatric aHUS study.
+aHUS is an ultra-rare, chronic and life-threatening disease in which uncontrolled complement activation causes blood clots in small blood vessels throughout the body (thrombotic microangiopathy, or TMA) leading to kidney failure, stroke, heart attack and death.
+We have completed enrollment in a new prospective open-label trial in adult aHUS and, separately, enrollment has been completed in a prospective pediatric aHUS study.